 - Older Alter Ego: Quoting Shazam the Wizard, the kids are aged up to their full potential when they transform.

-- Personality Powers: They all have the full powerset but the "specialists" could each utilize one right away, under duress, without the learning curve Billy went through — Hero-Worshipper with mobility issues Freddy gets flight, tech geek Eugene gets electricity control, wannabe bodybuilder Pedro gets strength, and Motor Mouth Darla gets speed.
+- Personality Powers: They all have the full powerset but the "specialists" could each utilize one right away, under duress, without the learning curve Billy went through — Hero-Worshipper with mobility issues Freddy gets Flight, tech geek Eugene can shoot Lightning, wannabe bodybuilder Pedro gets Super Strength, Brainy Brunette Mary gets Super Intelligence (though not as prominently shown) and Motor Mouth Darla gets Super Speed.

 - Sexier Alter Ego: The kids in their superhero forms wear skintight costumes that accentuate the males' ripped muscles and the females' physically fit body, with Mary's costume being Minidress of Power and Darla's being sleeveless.